This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 "Remaining in silence before the Blessed Sacrament, it is Christ totally and really present whom we discover, whom we adore and with whom we are in contact."

-We have often have extra hours to fill, perhaps you could help by signing up for a temporary vacant hour.
+We often have extra hours to fill, perhaps you could help by signing up for a temporary vacant hour.
 You can see the needs of the chapel on the right hand bulletin board as you enter the church.
 Sign up sheets are available in the same location.